OmarSamy74/Depi-My-Data-Analysis-Journey/README.md

 ## About Me

 I am **Omar Samy**, a **Communication and Information Engineering student** at Zewail City of Science and Technology.
 I am passionate about harnessing data to drive innovation and create impactful solutions.
 As the **CEO and Founder of StatCom**, I specialize in data analysis and web development, empowering organizations with data-driven insights.
-Additionally, I serve as **CTO and PM** at 1Q Stats, focusing on revolutionizing football data analytics.
+Additionally, I serve as **CTO and PM** at IQ Stats, focusing on revolutionizing football data analytics.

 With a strong foundation in **SQL**, **Python**, **data analysis**, and **web development**, I am dedicated to delivering customized technology solutions while continually growing as a professional in the field of data science.